Madagascar corporate banking services in 2023

 If our Client requires a bank account at short notice, we recommend an immediate Madagascar solution, if available.

-The Madagascar banking sectorHealy Consultants Group PLC’s summary view
+The Madagascar banking sectorHealy Consultants Group’s summary view

 - COVID-19 has thrown all economic estimates into disarray.
 After four years of steady growth, economic growth is expected to flat-line or decline into negative territory in 2020.
 Sharp declines in exports, layoffs, factory closures, will cause local businesses to go bankrupt, loan defaults will cause local banks to go bankrupt, and increasing unemployment.